notfence/BDplugins/Plugins/PingLogger/README.md

 # PingLogger
+versions:
-version 1.1.0 Legacy (latest stable build)
+1.1.0 Legacy (latest stable build)
+1.1.1 beta1 (latest build)
 # Features
   * Logs any messages in which you are mentioned (except @everyone and role mentioning)
   * Tap to sender name to copy his ID